 - The lid can be opened in between cycles to put an extra cloth

 - Consume more water than front load washers

 As the name suggests, front load washers have a door at the front side through which you have to put clothes.

-However, front-loading washers have better wash performance, and consume less water and electricity but are way too costly than top load washers.
+However, front-loading washers have better wash performance, consume less water and electricity but are way too costly than top load washers.

 - Better wash performance

 - Very costly

 - Need to bend down to put on clothes